Xsorter/kottans_frontend/README.md

 ## Task 5 (Intro to JS)

 - So far, this Udemy course is the best in my opinion.
 Instrucrors bring a lot information in a funny way, but in the same time there was a lot of practical tasks, which helps a lot to understand basic things in JS.
 For example - loops for two-dimensional arrays, i didn't fully undrestand how it works earlier.
 But now all seems clear.
+Oh, and flexboxfroggy was really helpful too!